-One 2016 study suggests e-cig use triggers an inflammatory response in gum tissues.
+One suggests e-cig use triggers an inflammatory response in gum tissues.

 Ongoing gum inflammation is associated with various periodontal diseases.

-A 2014 review reported that vaping can cause mouth and throat irritation.
+A reported that vaping can cause mouth and throat irritation.
 Gum symptoms may include tenderness, swelling, and redness.

 According to a 2018 review, studies of live cells from human gums suggest vaping aerosols can increase inflammation and DNA damage.
 This can lead cells to lose their power to divide and grow, which can speed up cell aging and result in cell death.

 This may play a role in oral health issues such as: